karlriis/human-trajectory-forecasting/README.md

 This repository contains the code for the human trajectory forecasting method developed as part of the following Master's thesis https://comserv.cs.ut.ee/ati_thesis/datasheet.php?id=75142&year=2022

 The main repository for the Master's thesis resides in https://github.com/karlriis/trajectory-forecasting.
 Some additional useful files and notebooks can be found there.

+## Setup
+The method was developed and tested with Python 3.9 and the libraries listed in `requirements.txt`.
+The required libraries can be easily installed via `pip install -r requirements.txt`.

 ## Our method
 The new trajectory forecasting method resides in `generative_model.py`.
 The main function for using the method is `predict()`.
 Its input parameters are shown in the table below (non-compulsory parameters with default values are marked with \*).